How target distributions shape optimal stochastic resetting: Model

+The equation governing the first-passage problem is the backward version of Eq.~\eqref{SMeq:forward1}.
+The MFPT at fixed $x_T$ is determined by

-where we have switched to dimensionless variables, respectively taking $\ell$ and $\ell^2/D$ as units for space and time, as detailed in Sec.~I of \cite{SM}.
-The boundary conditions \eqref{BFP_boundary} implement resetting boundaries at the walls and the absorbing point at the target position, respectively.
-Since we are interested in $\tau_0(x_T)$, it suffices to solve Eq.~\eqref{eq:taus} for $x_0$ in the interval between one of the walls and the target position that includes $x=0$.
-While the analytical solution for any bulk resetting rate $r(x)$ is out of reach, it can still be obtained for specific choices of $r(x)$.
+where we have switched to dimensionless variables, respectively taking $\ell$ and $\ell^2/D$ as units for space and time.
+The boundary conditions~\eqref{BFP_boundary} implement resetting boundaries at the walls and the absorbing point at the target position, respectively.

+Since we are interested in $\tau_0(x_T)$, it suffices to solve Eq.~\eqref{eq:taus} for $x_0$ in the interval between one of the walls and the target position that includes $x_0=0$, that is, either $[-1,x_T]$ for $x_T>0$ or $[x_T,1]$ for $x_T<0$---analogously to the situation for the boundary conditions for the probability distribution, as discussed after Eq.~\eqref{SM:forward3}.